NathanDean/fuzzy-logic/README.md

 ### What it does

 - Displays upcoming workshops
-- Handles user accounts and authentication
+- Handles user account registration and authentication
 - Processes payments through Stripe
 - Shows upcoming bookings in user accounts